mmcdermott/MEDS_Tabular_AutoML/docs/source/implementation.md

 ## The MEDS-Tab Architecture

-In this section we describe the MEDS-Tab architecture, specifically some of the pipeline choices we made to reduce memory usage and increase speed during the tabularization process and XGBoost tuning process.
+In this section, we describe the MEDS-Tab architecture, specifically some of the pipeline choices we made to reduce memory usage and increase speed during the tabularization process and XGBoost tuning process.

 We break our method into 4 discrete parts: